-During the fourth quarter of 2010, in accordance with the Property, Plant and Equipment/Impairment or Disposal of Long-Lived Assets Topic of the FASB ASC, the Company conducted an assessment of the trademarks related to its MDA Holdings, Inc. acquisition.
-Impairment charges of \$10,764,000 in the year ended December 31, 2010 resulted from the impact lower locum tenens usage has had on its long term revenue forecast.
+During the fourth quarter of 2010, the Company conducted an assessment of the trademarks related to its MDA Holdings, Inc. acquisition.
+Impairment charges of \$10,764,000 in the year ended December 31, 2010 resulted from the impact lower locum tenens usage had on its long term revenue forecast.
 Thus, the calculation of estimated fair value using the projected revenue stream indicated the carrying amount of the trademarks acquired with the MDA acquisition in September 2008 may not be fully recoverable.
-In order to determine the fair value of its trademarks, the Company discounted to present value the implied after-tax royalty savings based on a long-term forecast of revenues associated with the respective trademarks.
+In order to determine the fair value of its trademarks, the Company discounted to present value the implied after-tax royalty savings based on a long-term forecast of revenue associated with the respective trademarks.
 Based on the calculation of fair value, the Company recorded a pre-tax non-cash impairment charge, of which \$10,037,000 related to the physician staffing segment and \$727,000 related to the nurse and allied staffing segment.
 This charge is included in impairment charges on the consolidated statement of operations for the year ended December 31, 2010.
+At December 31, 2010, the Company believes no other impairment of long-lived assets or intangible assets existed.

-During the fourth quarter of 2009, the Company conducted an assessment of a particular trademark and database in its clinical trial services segment due to a change in marketing strategy for the business that indicated the carrying amount of the trademark and database may not be recoverable.
-The Company streamlined its non-staffing operations within the clinical trial services segment to gain efficiencies.
-Based on these circumstances, the Company recorded a pre-tax non-cash impairment charge which represented the entire carrying value of this trademark and database of approximately \$1,726,000.
+During the fourth quarter of 2009, the Company streamlined the non-staffing operations within the clinical trial services segment to gain efficiencies, including a change in the Company's marketing strategy for the business.
+Based on these circumstances, and in conjunction with the annual testing of indefinite-lived intangible assets, the Company recorded a pre-tax non-cash impairment charge which represented the entire carrying value of a trademark and database of approximately \$1,726,000.
 This charge is included in impairment charges on the consolidated statement of operations for the year ended December 31, 2009.